Quota or Reservation System in India: History & Present

 - The government of Maharashtra added Marathas (16%) and some Muslim (5%) to the reservation in 2014 but the move was rejected by Bombay High Court later.

-- Indian Government announced a sub-quota of 4.5% for minorities (Muslim Community) just before the U.P election but it was stuck down by Election Commission of India.
+- Indian Government announced a sub-quota of 4.5% for minorities (Muslim Community) just before the U.P election but it was struck down by Election Commission of India.

 - Andhra Pradesh Government introduced 4% reservations for Muslims in 2004 but it was quashed by Andhra Pradesh High Court.